Tanner Tully: New York Yankees (second stint)

 On January 10, 2024, Tully signed a minor league contract with the New York Yankees.
 On March 30, Tully was selected to the Yankees' active roster, but he was designated for assignment the following day without making an appearance.
 He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on April 3.
 In 25 games (22 starts) for Scranton, Tully logged a 3–7 record and 6.41 ERA with 57 strikeouts across 99 2/3 innings pitched.
 He elected free agency on October 1.

 Lexington Legends

 On April 15, 2025, Tully signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 In six starts for Lexington, Tully pitched to a 2–3 record and 4.26 ERA with 30 strikeouts across 32 2/3 innings pitched.

 Caliente de Durango

 On June 7, 2025, Tully's contract was purchased by the Caliente de Durango of the Mexican League.
+In 9 starts 42 innings he went 1–4 with a 5.14 ERA and 22 strikeouts.